theguywithahat0/gcp-mongodb-streaming/README.md

    - Use rate limiting for burst-prone events
    - Keep critical logs unsampled
    - Adjust sampling rates based on monitoring needs

+## Testing

+The connector includes:
+- Unit tests for core components
+- End-to-end tests with MongoDB replica set and emulators

+To run the end-to-end tests, see `src/connector/tests/e2e_tests/README.md` for detailed instructions.

 ## Contributing